-Our chicken-mushroom pizza is made with a wholesome soft and tender einkorn crust and topped with a creamy sauce, mushrooms, chicken and parmesan cheese..
+Our chicken-mushroom pizza with einkorn crust is soft, tender and oh so delicious!
+It is topped with a creamy sauce made of mushrooms, chicken and parmesan cheese….
 Mmmm, yum!

 This is pizza night!
-We can’t decide which part of this pizza is the best, the flavor of the whole grain einkorn crust that is so tender and flavorful or that filling of creamy cheese, mushroom slices, shredded chicken breast and bubbly melted cheese.
+We can’t decide which part of this pizza is the best.
+Is it the flavor of the whole grain einkorn crust that is so tender and flavorful or that filling of creamy cheese, mushroom slices, shredded chicken breast and bubbly melted cheese?
 One thing for sure….this is one good pizza!
 We will be having ‘pizza night’ more often.

 Wrapping the dough tightly and freezing it prevents the dough from expanding and when thawed and baked it develops a complex flavor with nice texture.
-We didn’t roll the dough with a rolling pin, we put the lump of dough on our pizza peel and just pushed and stretched it to the desired size and formed the rim.
+We did not roll the dough with a rolling pin.
+We put the lump of dough on our pizza peel and just pushed and stretched it to the desired size and formed the rim.

-As mentioned in the dough recipe, this makes a sticky dough and you will need to keep a dish of water handy to dip your fingers in when forming the dough into a circle.
+As mentioned in the dough recipe, this makes a sticky dough.
+You will need to keep a dish of water handy to dip your fingers in when forming the dough into a circle.
 Also, be sure to add cornmeal on the pizza peel to keep the dough from sticking.
 If you don’t want to use cornmeal then put a sheet of parchment paper down on the pizza peel.

 Parchment paper is something I always keep stocked in my kitchen.
 It is so incredibly versatile.
 I use it to line baking sheets, cake pans, wrap compound butter in, wrap fish in to steam and I even use it to lay on my countertop when I have messy jobs.